Our Oceans Are in Limited Supply

 We are working with our suppliers to ensure greater traceability across our range, and to allow us to continuously review and improve the sustainability of our seafood products.
-To help us do so, we have an ongoing partnership with the Sustainable Fisheries Partnership (SFP), an independent NGO that helps to reduce the impact of fishing and fish farming around the world.
+To help us do so, we have an ongoing partnership with the Sustainable Fisheries Partnership (SFP), an independent non-profit organisation that helps to reduce the impact of fishing and fish farming around the world.
 The SFP helps us to measure the sustainability of our seafood ranges, and to engage with our suppliers so we can improve fishing and farming practices throughout our supply chain.

-When you see the Future Fish logo on pack, it means that product has been independently certified as sustainably fished, responsibly farmed, or sourced from a fishery that is actively improving the conservation of wild fish populations - it’s the kind of sea change we can all be proud of!
+When you see the Future Fish logo on pack, it means that the product has been independently certified as sustainably fished, responsibly farmed, or sourced from a fishery that is actively improving the conservation of wild fish populations - it’s the kind of sea change we can all be proud of!

 Future Fish products are either:

 - Certified sustainable by one of the following certification schemes: Marine Stewardship Council (MSC), Alaskan Seafood Marketing Institute (ASMI), Aquaculture Stewardship Council (ASC), Best Aquaculture Practices (BAP) (minimum 2 Stars) or Global G.A.P.

 - Sourced from a healthy fish population as assessed by SFP based on catch method, maximum sustainable yield and total allowable catch.

 - Sourced from a fishery or farm that is participating in a fishery/aquaculture improvement project.